Enzo Yeh

-Rui-heng "Enzo" Yeh (葉睿恆 (Yè Ruìhéng); born 21 September 2008) is a Taiwanese racing driver who last competed in the Formula Regional European Championship for RPM.
+Rui-heng "Enzo" Yeh (葉睿恆 (Yè Ruìhéng); born 21 September 2008) is a Taiwanese racing driver set to compete in the Euroformula Open Championship for Team Motopark.

 Born and raised in Taipei, Yeh began competitive kart racing aged seven, winning several national titles in China.
 He progressed to Formula 4 in 2023, contesting the South East Asia Championship for Asia Racing Team.
 After a further season in the UAE, Italian, and Euro 4 Championships with R-ace GP, Yeh graduated to Formula Regional in Oceania and Europe.

 Career

 Karting

 Yeh had a successful karting career in Asia.
 In 2016, he won the newcomer award in that year's China Racing Gold Champagne Awards after winning the Rotax Max Challenge China in the Micro B class in 2016.
 In 2019, Yeh won the same award after winning the China Karting Championship in the Cadet class and by representing China in the IAME International Final.
 In the same year, he was runner-up to William Go in the Asian Karting Open Championship in Mini Rok.
 In 2020, Yeh won the China Karting Championship in the Junior class, before moving to the Senior class for 2021 and 2022, winning the championship both times.

-Yeh also was champion in the National Karting Club Championship, winning the Junior class in 2021 and the Open class in 2022.
+He also was champion in the National Karting Club Championship, winning the Junior class in 2021 and the Open class in 2022.